HerrViseron/NitradisBot/README.md

 # NitradisBot
-A Discord Bot for controlling a Nitrado Server
+A Discord Bot for controlling a Nitrado Server:

+Nitrado <-> Discord
+Nitrado-Discord
+NitradoDiscord
+NitraDis